Nehan757/MultiAgent-RFP/README.md

 ### Implemented Guardrails

-- Budget threshold limit for automatic approval
+- Budget threshold limit for automatic approval ($1,000,000)
-- Required sections in RFP documents
+- Required sections in RFP documents (Overview, Requirements, Timeline, Budget)
 - Validation checks for completeness and clarity
+- Error handling throughout the workflow

 ### Governance Policies

-- Role-based access control (to be implemented)
-- Audit logging of all agent actions
+- Audit logging of all agent actions and decisions
 - Human-in-the-loop for high-value requests
 - Anomaly detection in approval process